Antiferromagnetic Hysteresis above the Spin Flop Field

 where $K^L$ is anisotropy of the angular momentum, the constant $\lambda$ parametrizes spin-orbit coupling, $\mu_B$ is the Bohr magneton.
 We assume that the orientation of the N\'eel vectors is fixed along $x$ and the local quantization axes $\mathbf{e}_j$ are parallel/antiparallel to the N\'eel vector ($\mathbf{e}_1\uparrow\downarrow\mathbf{e}_2\uparrow\uparrow\hat{x}$).

 Figure~\ref{fig:L} shows the field dependence of $A_{xy}(\mathbf{B})$ (see supplementary material for more details).
-Below the critical field (red line) $A_{xy}(\mathbf{B})$ is close to zero, as the quadrupoles $\langle \hat{L}_{1x}\hat{L}_{1y}\rangle$ and $\langle \hat{L}_{2x}\hat{L}_{2y}\rangle$ have opposite signs and almost compensate each other.
+Below the critical field (red line), $A_{xy}(\mathbf{B})$ is close to zero, as the quadrupoles $\langle \hat{L}_{1x}\hat{L}_{1y}\rangle$ and $\langle \hat{L}_{2x}\hat{L}_{2y}\rangle$ have opposite signs and almost compensate each other.
 However, close to the critical field value, the magnetic field is large enough to align both orbital momenta parallel to the magnetic field, and both quadrupoles have the same sign.
 This induces a rapid increase of $A_{xy}(\mathbf{B})$ above the critical field with the maximum anisotropy value achieved for the field parallel to the hard axis.
-There is a nonlinear dependence of $A_{xy}(\mathbf{B})$ on the magnetic field \cite{supplement} above the critical field which we substitute with the $B^2$ relation for simplicity in our phenomenological energy term (equation~\ref{eq-ksi}).
-The value of the critical field scales with spin-orbit coupling $\lambda$ and corresponds to the spin-flop field $B_\mathrm{sf}$ if $\mathbf{B}$ is parallel to an easy axis.
+There is a nonlinear dependence of $A_{xy}(\mathbf{B})$ on the magnetic field \cite{supplement} above the critical field, which we substitute with the $B^2$ relation for simplicity in our phenomenological energy term (equation~\ref{eq-ksi}).
+The value of the critical field scales with spin--orbit coupling $\lambda$ and corresponds to the spin-flop field $B_\mathrm{sf}$ if $\mathbf{B}$ is parallel to an easy axis.
+Field-induced rotation of orbital states can induce additional strain $u_{xy}\propto A_{xy}$ that through a magnetoelastic mechanism contributes into effective magnetic anisotropy.
 We conjecture that a direct experimental confirmation of such behavior of the angular momentum could be performed, for example, by studying the magnetic field induced frequency shift of the magnon modes with optical excitation.
+We also notice a similarity of the considered case to the Pashen--Back effect, in which the magnetic field is much stronger than the spin-orbit coupling of a system \cite{LL}.